Indiana Council of Teachers of Mathematics Constitution

 ARTICLE II ‐ VACANCIES IN OFFICE

 Vacancies in offices will occur if the elected officials are unable or unwilling to fulfill the duties of their offices.
-Vacancies in office may be filled for the remainder of the officer's term by an appointment of the Board of Directors, as deemed necessary.
-If there is a vacancy in the office of the president‐elect, then a president will be elected at the following regular election.
-A nominee for this office must have had at least one year's experience on the Board of Directors.
+Vacancies in office may be filled for the remainder of the officer's term by an appointment of the president approved by the Board of Directors, as deemed necessary.
+If there is a vacancy in the office of the president‐elect, the vacancy may be filled by an appointment of the Board of Directors.
+A nominee for the office of president elect or president must have had at least one year's experience on the Board of Directors.

 ARTICLE III ‐ MEETINGS OF THE BOARD OF DIRECTORS